 Divorce.
 It’s not a pleasant topic, but it’s a reality for thousands of Americans each year.
 Beyond the emotional aspect of it, the logistics can be daunting.
 Typically during a divorce, one party will want to keep the marital property.
-This certainly is possible, but the person staying in the home will need to get their ex-spouse off of the mortgage loan, which can only be done through refinancing.
+This certainly is possible, but the person staying in the home will need to get their ex-spouse off of the mortgage loan, which can only be done through refinancing your home.

-We like to call this the pre-emptive strike.
-Starting the refinance process before the divorce is filed, if possible, is by far the quickest and least problematic period.
-When you talk to your mortgage lender about refinancing, they will ask you about your marital status.
-If you refinance before you file, you report that you’re still married, and then you can simply remove one of the spouses from the mortgage loan is much easier.
+If possible, starting the refinance process before the divorce is filed is by far the quickest and least problematic path.
+This is because, when you talk to your mortgage lender about refinancing, they will ask you your marital status.
+If you refinance before you file, you report that you’re still married, and then removing one of the spouses from the mortgage loan is much easier.

 This process happens during the divorce proceedings, but it’s typically not quick.
 Until this written agreement is official, lenders will not be able to help you since they can’t know for sure what your monthly debts will be.
 Oftentimes you can get this agreement before the divorce is final, but you’re still looking at several months before you’ll be able to refinance.